Resolve questions relating to the type and form of the biomass to be used.

 6) Woody biomass can generate three differing grades of fuel gas: burner, engine and synthesis.
 Burner grade gas contains small amounts of tarry substances that would harm an internal combustion engine, but pose no problem when burned to heat water or bake bread.

-7) Oxygen is added to the gas stream to convert some of the char into carbon monoxide and heat the remaining char to incandescence.
-This heat also enables the char to convert steam and carbon dioxide into carbon monoxide and hydrogen, thereby increasing the gas's energy content.
+7) The added oxygen converts some of the char into carbon monoxide and heat.
+That heat then enables the char to convert the water vapor and carbon dioxide in the tarry gas into more carbon monoxide and hydrogen, thereby increasing the energy content of the gas.